Academic Appointment, Performance and Promotion Policy (MPF1299)

 Terms of Reference

-FAPC will provide the advice to the Dean, in relation academic positions and appointments and confirmations and promotions, as required by the Human Resources Delegations in the Vice-Chancellor's Delegations Manual, and such other advice as the Dean may require or request.
+FAPC will provide the advice to the Dean, in relation to academic positions and appointments and confirmations and promotions, and such other advice as the Dean may require or request.

 Academic Employees Performance

-The APF recognises the following three core dimensions of academic performance at the University of Melbourne across the academic domains of Teaching and Learning, Research and Research Training, and Leadership and Service:
+The APF recognises the following two core dimensions of academic performance at the University of Melbourne across the academic domains of Education, Research and Research Training, and Leadership and Service:

-• Activity: The range and volume of academic activities, inputs and outputs;
+i.
+The overall volume and range of academic activities, contributions and outputs;

-5.8.
-Illustrative indicators of academic performance are provided in the ACBI.
+5.13.
+Illustrative indicators of academic performance are provided in the ACBI and associated ACBI by Work Focus Category and Level.

-• With the objective of supporting the career development of academic staff;
+a) With the objective of supporting the career development of academic employees;

-• Across the relevant performance dimensions of activity, engagement and quality and impact and academic domains of Teaching and Learning, Research and Research Training, and Leadership and Service;
+b) Across the relevant performance dimensions of activities and engagement and quality, impact and influence and domains of Education, Research and Research Training, and Leadership and Service;

-5.10.
-Officers with the authority to approve the outcome of a performance review for fixed-term and continuing academic staff are outlined in the University’s conferral and delegations framework.
+5.15.
+Officers with the authority to approve the outcome of a performance review for fixed-term and continuing academic employees are outlined in the Vice-Chancellor’s Instrument of Delegation (Schedule D).

 Special Studies Programs (SSP)